0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Enumeration-Local-Privilege-Escalation-Part-2.md

 ## Step 5: OverPass-the-Hash with Rubeus

-Finally, use OverPass-the-Hash to use svcadmin's credentials.
+Finally, use OverPass-the-Hash to leverage svcadmin's credentials.
+Execute the following command on the student VM:
-Run the below command from an elevated shell from the student VM.
-Note that we can use whatever tool we want (Invoke-Mimi, SafetyKatz, Rubeus etc.)

 - Prepare Arguments for Loader

-First, prepare encoded arguments for Rubeus using ArgSplit.bat:
+Generate encoded arguments for Rubeus using ArgSplit.bat:

 ```bash
 C:\Windows\system32>C:\AD\Tools\ArgSplit.bat